gracino/Ziplink-HA-Radius/README.md

 ## Summary System Description From Job Messages

  1. Sonar is used as source of all customer authentication.
 3k customers.
- 2. Some NAS RADIUS requests time out, customer is disconnected.
+ 1. Some NAS RADIUS requests time out, customer is disconnected.
 (Investigate: Change NAS settings to not go offline until RADIUS answers?)
- 3. New RADIUS server exists.
-Not finished.
+This was solved by fixing DB performance.
- 4. HA setup should be architected.
+ 1. HA setup should be architected.
+Has been with Docker swarm.
- 5. Sonar "talks" to only one RADIUS server.
-(Does it?
-Or does it talk to MySQL?)
+ 1. Sonar "talks" to only one DB.
- 6. Sonar has a "genie" that helps with initial setup.
+ 1. Sonar has a "genie" that helps with initial setup.
 It is out of date with current FreeRADIUS.
+We will use PHPMyAdmin to add NASs via copy. edit and insert in the nas table.

 ### References